mlc-ai/mlc-llm/docs/prebuilt_models.rst

         * Symmetric quantization
       - `link <https://huggingface.co/mlc-ai/mlc-chat-RedPajama-INCITE-Chat-3B-v1-q4f16_1>`__

   To run a model variant you compiled on your own, you can directly reuse the above integrated prebuilt model libraries, as long as the model shares the architecture and is compiled with the same quantization mode.
   For example, if you compile `OpenLLaMA-7B <https://github.com/openlm-research/open_llama>`_ with quantization mode ``q3f16_0``, then you can run the compiled OpenLLaMA model on iPhone without rebuilding the iOS app by reusing the `vicuna-v1-7b-q3f16_0` model library.
-Then you can upload the compiled weights to hugging face so that you can download the weights in the app as shown below (for more on uploading to hugging face, please check the :doc:`model distribution page </compilation/distribute_compiled_models>`).
+  Then you can upload the compiled weights to hugging face so that you can download the weights in the app as shown below (for more on uploading to hugging face, please check :ref:`distribute-compiled-models`).

   To add a model to the iOS app, follow the steps below: